Multirate Packet Delivery In Heterogeneous Broadcast Networks: Simulation Results

-Here, the derived expressions for the delay distributions are compared with the values of simulation.
-Fig. \ref{pic:delay4_0} and Fig. \ref{pic:delay5_1} illustrate the simulation and calculation results for the cases of Section \ref{No receiver in group H} and \ref{One receiver in H} respectively.
-For these cases, the settings A and B of table \ref{tab:simconditions} have been used for simulation and (\ref{eq:delivery delay}), (\ref{NO_R_delay}) and (\ref{eq:du1}) have been used for calculation.
-As it is observed, the calculation shows perfect match with simulation for $U_1$ and $U_2$ and loses its accuracy for the other receivers in both settings due to the error in calculation of differential knowledge probability.
-It is noteworthy that $P_1^d(0)$ is zero, that shows $U_1$ did not receive non-differential packets, because in setting A, $U_1$ has been the leader in all time slots, and in setting B, $U_2$ could be the leader only when the requested packet of $U_1$ is not in the transmission queue.
-Moreover, for $U_1$ in both settings most of the packets are delivered with the delay of $T=1$ i.e. in the next time slot after requesting packets.
-However, for the other receivers $P_i^d(0)$ is maximum, since they receive most of their packets by non-differential transmissions from the leader.
-Although $P_i^d(0)$ is maximum, it does not mean that the receivers experience low delay.
-In order to compare the receivers in delay, we should look at the range of $T$ for each receiver.
-For instance, in setting A, $U_1$ has the range of $0\leq T\leq 6$ while for $U_2$ the range is $0 \leq T \leq 90$ (the ranges in figures are limited to have better illustration).
-The maximum value of $T$ increases for $U_3$ to $202$ and for the last receiver to $1100$.
+Here, the derived expressions for the delay probabilities are compared with the values of simulations.
+Fig. \ref{pic:delay4_0} and Fig. \ref{pic:delay5_1} illustrate the simulation and analysis results for the cases of Section \ref{No user in group H} and \ref{One user in H} respectively.
+For these cases, the settings A and B of Table \ref{tab:simconditions} have been used for the simulation and (\ref{eq:delivery delay}), (\ref{NO_R_delay}) and (\ref{eq:du1}) have been used for the analysis.
+As it is observed, the analysis shows perfect match with simulation for $U_1$ and $U_2$ and loses its accuracy for the other users in the both settings due to the error in the calculation of differential knowledge probability.
+It is noteworthy that $\Pr(\theta_1=0)$ is zero, that shows $U_1$ did not receive non-differential packets, because in setting A, $U_1$ has been the leader in all time slots, and in setting B, $U_2$ could be the leader only when $N_1(t)$ is not in the transmission queue.
+Moreover, for $U_1$ in the both settings most of the packets are delivered with the delay of $T=1$ i.e., in the next time slot after requesting the packets.
+However, for the other users $\Pr(\theta_i=0)$ is maximum, since they receive most of their packets by the non-differential transmissions from the leaders.
+Although $\Pr(\theta_i=0)$ is maximum, it does not mean that the users experience low delay.
+In order to compare the users in terms of the delay they experience, we should look at the range of $T$ for each user.
+For instance, in setting A, $U_1$ has the range of $0\leq T\leq 6$ while for $U_2$ the range is $0 \leq T \leq 90$ (the ranges in the figures are limited to have better illustration).
+The maximum value of $T$ increases for $U_3$ to $202$ and for the last user to $1100$.
 Furthermore, for $U_i$'s with $i>1$ the probability of delay has a slow decline for $T>0$ that shows the number of packets for each value of $T$ is close to each other.